JFG99/CriPack/CriPak/ReadMe Goals - To Do.txt

 ﻿Goals:

-Rewrite the bulk of the code to be clean, readable, easily debugged.
+- Rewrite the bulk of the code to be clean, readable, easily debugged.
-Fix the patching bug.
+- Fix the patching bugs by deciphering the mystery meta data.

-Nice to have:
-Code to interfaces and then implement Depency Injection.
+- Clean up the DI.
+- Potentionally rewrite the sources.
+File, Meta and Patch, at first seemed like the right source types but after getting into Patch I see that is wrong.
+	These should be in the base Repo and the sources should be the different types of archive structures. ie: Content, Toc, Etoc, etc.
+- Clean up naming and ensure conventions

 TODO:
-Code is being implemented with interfaces in mind, but they are not built yet.
-As things start to wrap up,
-	refactor concrete type to interfaces.

-Utlize DI with the Interfaces in the repository to eliminate repeated code structures for different parsers and writers.
+- Utlize DI with the Interfaces in the repository to eliminate repeated code structures for different parsers and writers.

-DEFINETLY eliminate all the switch statements.
+- DEFINETLY eliminate all the switch statements.

-For the most part I did not spend much time with the column and row classes.
-	They are horribly used and really need some attention.

-Row class is odd.
+- Row class is odd.
 Lots of properties that are used independently for identification.
 	Should be able to refactor into a small number of interfaced properties that could then be single source selected through a reflection like linq query.
+(Try to handle this without reflection)

 Current Work:
-	Initial parsing is finished.
+- (Complete) Initial parsing is finished.
 Moving on to the beginExtractCPK method from MainWindow.
+- Patching requires a lot of sight to various headers as a single change in byte length has to be propogated everywhere and must iterate through all files in the archive.
+- Decide if source refactoring is worth the effort now or after patching algorithm is figured out.